 If my certificate has been revoked and the Police refuse to change their position is there anything I can do?

-If you have had your certificate revoked you can lodge an appeal against the decision, this appeal must be filed with the Crown Court.
+If you have had your certificate revoked you can lodge an appeal against the decision, this appeal must be filed with the Crown Court within 21 days.

-Any appeal must be made in accordance with section 44 of the Firearms Act 1968; this being a complex and specialised area of law.
+Any appeal must be made in accordance with section 44 of the Firearms Act 1968; this is a complex and specialised area of law.